sukanyabiochem/Protein-Ligand-Binding-Affinity-Workflow/README.md

 1. conda install -c conda-forge openbabel
 2. conda install -c conda-forge meeko

+## Prepare a library of Ligands ##
+The PDB file Processed in Openbabel:
+1. Download the PDB files from the ZINC Database.

 ##AUTODOCK
 #split the 34 ligand from one file into different##